munificent/craftinginterpreters/book/types-of-values.md

     order to do that, we need to be able tell what a value's type is.

-2.  **How do we store the value itself?** We need to not only be able to tell that 3 is a number, but that it's different from the number 4.
-I know seems obvious, right, but we're operating at a level where it's good to spell these things out.
+2.  **How do we store the value itself?** We need to not only be able to tell that three is a number, but that it's different from the number four.
+I know, seems obvious, right?
+But we're operating at a level where it's good to spell these things out.

-[last chapter]: optimization.html

-Since we're not just designing this language, but building it ourselves, we also have to keep in mind an extra eternal question: **how do we solve the above efficiently?**
+Since we're not just designing this language, but building it ourselves, we also have to keep in mind the implementer's eternal question: **how do we solve the above efficiently?**

-Language implementations over the years have come up with a variety of clever ways to pack the above information into as few bits as possible.
+Language hackers over the years have come up with a variety of clever ways to pack the above information into as few bits as possible.
 For now, we'll start with the simplest, classic solution: a **tagged union**.

-A value contains two parts: a type "tag", and a payload for the actual value.
-To store the value's type, we define an enum for each kind of value the VM
+A value contains two
+parts: a type "tag", and a payload for the actual value.
+To store the value's type, we define an enum for each kind of value the VM supports:
-supports:

 ^code value-type (2 before, 2 after)

-For now, we only have a couple of cases, but this will grow as we add strings, functions, and classes to clox.

 <aside name="user-types">